 Have you ever tried creating a vinaigrette with fruity vinegar?
 This recipe will make you want to be very creative with your salads and veggies.

 Cauliflower is a versatile vegetable that you can use any oil you want.
 It all depends on taste and flavor.
 For example, I will not add sesame oil to any cauliflower dish because of its strong nutty flavor.
 Cauliflower likes a more subtle flavor, like coconut or regular olive oil.

 Why not use coconut oil for this recipe.

 Coconut oil has a soft coconut aroma and a pronounced coconut flavor.
 When used in cooking, coconut oil should be used in moderation because it contains more calories than olive oil.

-How to prep for your dish
+How to prep for roasted cauliflower recipe

 - 1 head cauliflower cut into bite-size florets

 - 2 tablespoons coconut oil or any other type of oil of your choice

 - 1 garlic clove chopped finely

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on the products used.